I Will Keep My Soul

 Summoning, holding and arranging these voices with extraordinary deftness and acuity, I Will Keep My Soul coalesces into a rhizomatic and particularly American story of art and activism, of culture and capital, of being and belonging.

-look and read
+look read listen

 Find a portfolio of Cammock’s film stills selected from the book and read Jordan Amirkhani’s contribution “All Water Has a Perfect Memory” at The Paris Review Daily.
+Listen to an interview with Cammock conducted by Kate Wolf at the Los Angeles Book Review Radio Hour.

 about the artist